Accidental Bowel Leakage

 Rectum: The last part of the digestive tract.

-Vagina: A tube-like structure surrounded by muscles leading from the uterus to the outside of the body.
+Vagina: A tube-like structure surrounded by muscles.
+The vagina leads from the uterus to the outside of the body.

 If you have further questions, contact your obstetrician–gynecologist.

 FAQ139.
 Copyright August 2020 by the American College of Obstetricians and Gynecologists

 This information is designed as an educational aid to patients and sets forth current information and opinions related to women’s health.
 It is not intended as a statement of the standard of care, nor does it comprise all proper treatments or methods of care.
 It is not a substitute for a treating clinician’s independent professional judgment.
 Read ACOG’s complete disclaimer.